Market Spotlight

 Median #2 value: $18,500

-Sadly, there are almost no cheap Porsches anymore.
-The 996-generation 911s (1999-05) have started to appreciate, 944s have crossed the $20k line, and even four-cylinder 914s carry a #2 value of 40 grand or more.
-So it seems strange that clean early base model Boxsters, which started at over 40 grand when new, are still so cheap in 2022.
+Alas, there are almost no cheap Porsches anymore.
+The 996-generation 911s (1999–05) have started to appreciate, 944s have crossed the $20K mark, and even four-cylinder 914s carry a #2 value of 40 grand or more.
+So it seems strange that clean examples of early base-model Boxsters, which started at over 40 grand when new, are still so cheap in 2022.
 Sure, the Boxster isn’t the best-looking thing to wear a Porsche crest—and it has been the butt of many a joke—but you could say the exact same thing about the 914, a car that’s now twice as expensive as its droptop relative.

 1985-90 Alfa Romeo Spider Graduate